alicialitrtwe/key_mouse_tracker/README.md

 # Initial Setup

-- First, specify a save directory for the output logs in config.py.
+- First, specify local and remote save directories for the output logs in config.py.

 - Please modify the LEFT_ALPHANUM and RIGHT_ALPHANUM dictionaries in KEY_DICT.py to align with your typing preferences.